livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

        * Managing editors will be selected based on:
            a. all criteria outlined for associate editors, plus demonstrated excellence serving as an associate editor.

-    iii) Appointments Terms
+    iii.
+Appointments Terms

-       * Appointment for all positions are for three years (from the time of adoption of the bylaws), which may be extended for an unlimited number of terms by a vote of two/thirds of the remaining editorial board.
+       * Appointment for all positions are for three years (from the time of adoption of the bylaws., which may be extended for an unlimited number of terms by a vote of two/thirds of the remaining editorial board.

-V) Conflicts of interest
+V. Conflicts of interest

    1. A 'conflict of interest' is defined as any of
      i. being a co-author on a paper together for up to 48 months after publication